-4.2.1 A steering committee shall be established to monitor the project progress, endorse progress report(s)/final report, and financial statements and audited accounts of the project before their submission to ITC.
-The committee should comprise representatives of the lead applicant, industry co-applicant and the research institute and should meet at least once every three months.
+A steering committee shall be established to monitor the project progress, endorse 4.3 progress report(s)/final report, and financial statements and audited accounts of the The committee should comprise project before their submission to ITC. representatives of the lead applicant, industry co-applicant and the implementing organisation (if applicable) and should meet at least once every three months.
+Representatives from the lead applicant should not be directors/shareholders/management team members of the industry co-applicant.
 The lead applicant and the industry co-applicant should jointly submit to ITC regular progress report(s) and/or a final report on the project, including the minutes of the steering committee meetings.

-4.3 Disbursement of Grants
+4.4 Disbursement of Grants

-- 4.3.1 Disbursement of grants to the lead applicant will be made by instalments, which will be contingent upon, among others - - (a) production of receipt(s) or other record confirming payment of industry sponsorship and other sources of financial contribution to the project within the specified timeframe, if any; and - (b) satisfactory progress has been made in the previous reporting period, e.g. the project is able to meet the prescribed milestones and ITC is satisfied with the progress, etc.
+- 4.4.1 Disbursement of grants to the lead applicant will be made by instalments, which will be contingent upon, among others - - (a) production of receipt(s) or other record confirming payment of industry sponsorship and other sources of financial contribution to the project within the specified timeframe, if any; and - (b) satisfactory progress has been made in the previous reporting period, e.g. the project is able to meet the prescribed milestones and ITC is satisfied with the progress, etc.

-4.4 Final Report
+4.5 Final Report

-4.4.1 Upon receipt of the final report, ITC will assess the effectiveness of the project by comparing the project results against its original objectives and targets (both technical and financial) as set out in the project proposal.
+4.5.1 Upon receipt of the final report, ITC will assess the effectiveness of the project by comparing the project results against its original objectives and targets (both technical and financial) as set out in the project proposal.
 Upon request, the lead applicant is required to provide timely clarification and/or additional information to substantiate the content of the final report, or be invited to present the project results.

-4.5 Audited Accounts
+4.6 Audited Accounts

-- 4.5.1 The lead applicant is required to submit to ITC annual and/or final audited accounts.
+- 4.6.1 The lead applicant is required to submit to ITC annual and/or final audited accounts.
 The financial statements for progress report(s) and annual audited accounts of each project can be prepared on either accrual or cash accounting basis.
 However, the financial statements for the final report and the final audited accounts of each project have to be prepared on accrual basis. - (a) Annual audited accounts made up to 31 March each year should be submitted on or before 30 June of that particular year.
 The first annual audited accounts may cover more than 12 months but not more than 18 months.
 The last annual audited accounts can be waived if it covers not more than 18 months. - (b) Final audited accounts covering the period from project commencement date to project completion date or termination date of the project agreement should be submitted within three months from the approval date of the Final Report or termination date of the project agreement.
-(For details, please refer to the reporting and submission schedules as specified in the project agreement.)

-4.5.2 If the lead applicant has encountered difficulties and an extension of the audited account submission is required, he or she should seek prior agreement from ITC.
+(For details, please refer to the reporting and submission schedules as specified in the project agreement.) - 4.6.2 If the lead applicant has encountered difficulties and an extension of the audited account submission is required, he or she should seek prior agreement from ITC.
 Upon ITC's request, the lead applicant is also required to provide timely clarification and/or supplementary information to substantiate the content of the audited account.

-4.6 Suspension or Termination of Funding Support
+4.7 Suspension or Termination of Funding Support